- A not-for-profit research foundation providing the global reference point for clean, efficient and safe industrial combustion.

 - Equality and diversity: to encourage greater equality, diversity and inclusion within the combustion research community (and within IFRF’s activities and organisational structure), in particular better gender and age balance

 IFRF is governed by a number of Bye-Laws listed below:

 - Superintendent of Research

 - Executive Director

-We recently conducted a Strategic Review (2018) and have developed a Three-Year Plan which we have been rolling out in a three-part blog series:
+We conducted a Strategic Review in (2018) and developed a Three-Year Plan which we0 rolled out across a three-part blog series: